wesleytodd/wesleytodd.com/content/posts/yeopress-a-yeoman-generator-for-wordpress.md

-Title: YeoPress: A Yeoman Generator for WordPress
+Title: "YeoPress: A Yeoman Generator for WordPress"
 Date: Thu May 09 2013 23:03:28 GMT-0500 (CDT)
 --META--